Population of Nanjing in December of 1937: Analysis of scholars

-Historian Ikuhiko Hata analyzed various estimate for Nanking's civilian population at the time the city fell to the Japanese Army, and concludes that Lewis Smythe's figures of 200,000-250,000 are the most credible.
-Australian historian David Askew believes that Smythe's data and the population registration undertaken by the Japanese after the city's fall represent the two most important base figures for estimating Nanking's population.
+Historian Ikuhiko Hata analyzed various estimate for Nanjing's civilian population at the time the city fell to the Japanese Army, and concludes that Lewis Smythe's figures of 200,000-250,000 are the most credible.
+Australian historian David Askew believes that Smythe's data and the population registration undertaken by the Japanese after the city's fall represent the two most important base figures for estimating Nanjing's population.
 Askew settles on 200,000 as the number most in line with contemporary sources.
 He discounts Rabe's later estimate of 250,000-300,000 as being an exaggeration presented to Japanese authorities in the hope of convincing them to provide additional food aid.

-On the other hand, Tokushi Kasahara asserts that the contemporary figure of 200,000 strongly underestimates Nanking's civilian population at the time of the city's fall.
+On the other hand, Tokushi Kasahara asserts that the contemporary figure of 200,000 strongly underestimates Nanjing's civilian population at the time of the city's fall.
 He argues that the contemporary figures probably included only those Chinese who had evaded the Japanese Army during and immediately after the battle and successfully escaped to the safety zone.
-Kasahara cites a letter that Ma Chaojun, the mayor of Nanking, wrote on November 23 that 500,000 civilians remained in the city and that 200,000 additional refugees from surrounding areas were expected to arrive soon.
-After that, Nanking was swollen with refugees due to the Chinese Army's incineration of villages just outside the city.
+Kasahara cites a letter that Ma Chaojun, the mayor of Nanjing, wrote on November 23 that 500,000 civilians remained in the city and that 200,000 additional refugees from surrounding areas were expected to arrive soon.
+After that, Nanjing was swollen with refugees due to the Chinese Army's incineration of villages just outside the city.
 Though Kasahara acknowledges that many Chinese people left the city after November 23, he suspects that the influx of new refugees would likely have brought the city's civilian population up to roughly 400,000-500,000 by the time that the Japanese arrived.

-The Nanking Garrison Force
+The Nanjing Garrison Force

-On November 20, the Chinese government constituted the Nanking Garrison Force in order to defend the city and its environs from the Japanese attack.
-The force consisted of Chinese Army units which had escaped from Shanghai and gradually regrouped in Nanking.
-If all the Nanking Garrison Force's constituent units, which included thirteen infantry divisions, had been at full strength, its total size would have been 180,400.
+On November 20, the Chinese government constituted the Nanjing Garrison Force in order to defend the city and its environs from the Japanese attack.
+The force consisted of Chinese Army units which had escaped from Shanghai and gradually regrouped in Nanjing.
+If all the Nanjing Garrison Force's constituent units, which included thirteen infantry divisions, had been at full strength, its total size would have been 180,400.
 In fact, most of its units are known to have lost a substantial portion of their troop strength during the Battle of Shanghai.
-Some were hastily reinforced with new recruits, a great number of which were conscripted into service from the city of Nanking and its suburbs.
+Some were hastily reinforced with new recruits, a great number of which were conscripted into service from the city of Nanjing and its suburbs.
 In early December, the Chinese fought a series of engagements with the Japanese Army along their defenses both outside and inside the city.
-After the fall of Nanking, many of the garrison's surviving soldiers cast off their weapons and uniforms and hid amongst the city's civilian population.
+After the fall of Nanjing, many of the garrison's surviving soldiers cast off their weapons and uniforms and hid amongst the city's civilian population.